7mudit14-svg/IMC-2025/README.md

 ## Disclaimer

 This repository documents an **experimental academic prototype**.
 It is not a production-ready navigation, surveillance, or defence system.
 Performance figures correspond to prototype experiments conducted under the specific test conditions described above.

+ **Ownership Notice:** This project is completely owned by the institute and Dr. Divyang Rawal.
+This repository is maintained only for documentation and demonstration purposes.